grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 So, again, any time we want to have a value based on a previous value, instead of modifying the previous object, we create a new object with desired state.

-## Implicit vs. explicit handling of variability (TODO check vs with or without a dot)
+## Implicit vs explicit handling of variability

 As in ordinary objects, there can be some variability in values.
-For example, we can have money, which includes dollars, pounds, zlotys (Polish money), euros etc. Another example of something that can be modelled as a value are paths (you know, `C:\Directory\file.txt` or `/usr/bin/sh`) - here, we can have absolute paths, relative paths, paths to files and paths pointing to directories.
+For example, money can be dollars, pounds, zlotys (Polish money), euros etc. Another example of something that can be modelled as a value are paths (you know, `C:\Directory\file.txt` or `/usr/bin/sh`) - here, we can have absolute paths, relative paths, paths to files and paths pointing to directories, we can have unix paths and Windows paths.

 Contrary to ordinary objects, however, where we solved variability by using interfaces and different implementations (e.g. we had `Alarm` interface with implementing classes like `LoudAlarm` or `SilentAlarm`), in values we do it differenly.
 This is because the variability of values is not behavioral.
+For example:

-Whereas the different kinds of alarms varied in how they fulfilled the responsibility of signaling they were turned on (we said they responded to the same message with, sometimes entirely different, behaviors), the diffenrent kinds of currencies differ in what exchange rates are applied to them (e.g. "how many dollars do I get from 10 Euros and how many from 10 Punds?"), which is not a behavioral distinction.
-Likewise, paths differ in what kinds of operations can be applied to them (e.g. we can imagine that for paths pointing to files, we can have an operation called `GetFileName()`, which does not make sense for a path pointing to a directory).
+1. Whereas the different kinds of alarms varied in how they fulfilled the responsibility of signaling that they were turned on (we said they responded to the same message with, sometimes entirely different, behaviors), the diffenrent kinds of currencies differ in what exchange rates are applied to them (e.g. "how many dollars do I get from 10 Euros and how many from 10 Punds?"), which is not a behavioral distinction.
+Thus, polymorphism does not fit this case.
+1. On the other hand, paths differ in what kinds of operations can be applied to them.
+E.g. we can imagine that for paths pointing to files, we can have an operation called `GetFileName()`, which does not make sense for a path pointing to a directory.
+While this is a behavioral distinction, we cannot say that "directory path" and a "file path" are variants of the same abstraction - rather, that are two different abstractions.
+Thus, polymorphism does not seem to be the answer here either.
+1. What if we have a product name that we want to write in several different formats depending on situation?

-So, assuming the differences are important, how do we handle them?
-There are two basic approaches that I like calling implicit and explicit.
-Both are useful in certain contexts, depending on what exactly we want to model, so both demand an explanation.
+So, assuming these differences are important, how do we handle them?
+I usually consider three basic approaches, both applicable in different contexts:

+* implicit - which would apply to the money example,
+* explicit - which would fit the paths case nicely,
+* delegated - which would fit the case of product names.

+Let me give you a longer description of each of these approaches.

 ### Implicit variability

-Let's imagine we want to model money using value objects[^tddbyexample].
-Money can have different currencies, but we don't want to treat each currency in a special way.
-The only things that are impacted by currency are exhange rtates to other currencies.
-Other than this, we want every part of logic that works with money to work with each currency.
+Let's go back to the example of modelling money using value objects[^tddbyexample].
+Money can have different currencies, but we don't want to treat each currency in any special way.
+The only things that are impacted by currency are rates by which we exchange them for other currencies.
+Other than this, we want every part of our program to be unaware of which currency its dealing with at the moment (it may even work with several values, each of different currency, at the same time).

 This leads us to making the differencies between currencies implicit, i.e. we will have a single type called `Money`, which will not expose its currency at all.
-We only have to tell the currency when we create an instance:
+We only have to tell what the currency is when we create an instance:

 ```csharp
 Money tenPounds = Money.Pounds(10);